simrat39/rust-tools.nvim/README.md

         -- These apply to the default RustSetInlayHints command inlay_hints = {

+            -- Only show inlay hints for the current line only_current_line = false,

+            -- Event which triggers a refersh of the inlay hints.
+            -- You can make this "CursorMoved" or "CursorMoved,CursorMovedI" but -- not that this may cause  higher CPU usage.
+            -- This option is only respected when only_current_line and -- autoSetHints both are true.
+            only_current_line_autocmd = "CursorHold",

             -- wheter to show parameter hints with the inlay hints or not -- default: true
             show_parameter_hints = true,